Where are you located?

 Who is Lois?

-A queen.
-She is a queen.
 Lois is my 135-lb.
 Great Dane-Mastiff who often visits us in session and is present at most Walk-N-Talk sessions.
-She is full of love and melatonin, bringing so much joy and love everywhere she yawns.
+She is full of love and melatonin, bringing so much joy and love everywhere she goes.

 What does CURA stand for?